dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

     - `utf8`: simple text without markup
     - `xml`: complex text with markup.
 It must follow the XML format as defined by the [DSP standard mapping](https://docs.dasch.swiss/latest/DSP-API/03-endpoints/api-v2/text/standard-standoff/).
-- `permissions`: Permission ID (optional, but if omitted, users who are lower than a `ProjectAdmin` have no permissions at all, not even view rights)
+- `permissions`: Permission ID (optional, but if omitted, users who are lower than a `ProjectMember` have no permissions at all, not even view rights)
 - `comment`: a comment for this specific value (optional)